TileDB-Inc/TileDB-Py/doc/source/python-api.rst

 Modules
 -------

-Typical usage of the Python interace to TileDB will use the top-level module ``tiledb``, e.g.
+Typical usage of the Python interface to TileDB will use the top-level module ``tiledb``, e.g.

 .. code-block:: python